Webcomic: Camp Weedonwantcha

 - Black Comedy

-- Creepy Twins: The twins, who object to being called weird.
+- Creepy Twins: The twins, who object to being called weird, despite speaking in unison, claiming to have psychic powers, and possibly wanting all the other campers to die.

 - Easter Egg: Every single comic after "Special Delivery #2" has one of the feral cats in it.
 Sometimes it's obvious, sometimes it's hidden.